iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> Loved it, then my knees didn't..I will give it another go when I feel my legs, knees are stronger..so, speed walking to it rather than running...<br> :date: __2020-12-22 18:24:23__

+> Really good, being able to choose a voice that comfort and motivates you really helps - especially with children.
+Only issues we have found are that it very often closest he app part way through a run, which is irritating when you're waiting for instruction and that sometimes it doesn't seem to save runs so my son struggles with following his progress<br> :date: __2020-12-22 14:38:54__

 > More comentry during run and walk sessions like countdown would be good<br> :date: __2020-12-17 16:08:08__